taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS into HTML context with most tags and attributes blocked.md

 - there is a WAF that blocks most tags and only allows a few tags. we can validate this using intruder.
 - similarly the WAF also blocks most of the events but only allows a few of them.
 This can also be validated using intruder.
 > 🗒️ **NOTE**
-> Browsers when rendering html only allow one **body** tag and merge an events related to inner body tags to the parent body tag.
+> Browsers when rendering html only allow one **body** tag and merge any events related to inner body tags to the parent body tag.
 So, in our scenario if we try to inject a body tag with events into our search field, our inner body tag gets removed and the event gets added to the parent body tag.
 - Why are we using this exploit code ?
 	- To deliver the payload to our victim user and execute it with no interaction we are using **iframe** tag to inject our vulnerable web app with malicious payload and trying to resize the frame **onload** without any interaction
 - How does the exploit code work ?